SuperDARN/pydarn/README.md

 ## Version 1.0 - Release!

-pyDarn is released!
+pyDARN is released!
 Included are the following features:
 - Reading and writing DMap format IQDAT, RAWACF, FITACF, GRID/GRD and MAP files
 - Reading and writing HDF5 format files for Borealis radar data, as well as conversion to and from DMap format
 - Range-time parameter style plots for RAWACF and FITACF files